 Maddison Gibbs is a proud Gunu Baakandji woman who grew up in Dubbo, NSW.
 She currently lives and works between Sydney and Kandos, NSW.
 Both artist and activist, Maddison Gibbs practice examines dual histories – focusing on stories of past and present Aboriginal societies and spirit.
 A multidisciplinary artist, Gibbs works across a wide spectrum of cultural praxis, utilising many methods and ideologies.
-A current thematic of Gibbs’ work focuses on the intergenerational stories of contemporary Aboriginal affairs – with a focus on telling women’s narratives.

 Curated by Kelly McDonald and Althea Kuzman